-Currently most Web sites and Web software have accessibility barriers that make it difficult or impossible for many people with disabilities to use the Web.
-As more accessible Web sites and software become available, people with disabilities are able to use and contribute to the Web more effectively.
+Currently, most Websites and Web software have accessibility barriers that make it difficult or impossible for many people with disabilities to use the Web.
+As more accessible Websites and software become available, people with disabilities can use and contribute to the Web more effectively.

 Individuals living with a disability use assistive technologies such as the following to enable and assist web browsing: